nodogklaa/noahpad-minimal-shortcut-pad/README.md

 Since this is my first time and it was a bit rushed (due to tests coming up) I doubt everything will work correctly.
 Also my firmware doesnt support the OLED at this momment.
 This mainly because I forgot and I dont currently have the time to fix it.
 Once I get everything else working I will add it in, hopefully its a simple fix.

+It is a 11 key macropad with an encoder and Oled display and uses QMK firmware.

 **Specifications**
 BOM
 -11x Cherry MX Switches